0x4447/0x4447-article-how-to-think-about-the-AWS-infrastructure/05_CloudTrail/README.md

 Another benefit of this logging is that API calls from outside will be logged here, making much easier to debug integrations such as GitHub pushing a notification to CodeDeploy.
 And for example you might see that the credentials are wrong, etc.

+# Be aware of the bad description

+When you'll create a new CloudTrail there will be a section called `Data events` and wehn you are ging to read it you'll think that the CloudTrail applyes only to S3 and not to everything.
+A fristrating mistake that I did.
+But in reality basically this is how to think of it...

+CloudTrail will log evrything but S3 events, and if you would like to alos include S3 events, you cane do it in the `Data events`.

 # How to enable CloudTrail

 - Go to S3 and create a new Bucket where all the logs are goign to end up